 We Are All Advocates: NMFA Executive Director Shares Tips for Making a Difference

-“Know your rights as a military spouse and family, and as an American citizen,” National Military Family Association Executive Director Joyce Raezer told a room full of military spouses and supporters May 12 in Washington, D.C.
+“Know your rights as a military spouse and family, and as an American citizen,” National Military Family Association Executive Director Joyce Raezer shared with a room full of military spouses and supporters May 12 in Washington, D.C.

 Raezer spoke on the “Advocacy 101” panel of Homefront Rising’s 2017 conference, along with Ashley Broadway Mack (American Military Partners Association), and Megan Poane (U.S. Chamber of Commerce Foundation Hiring Our Heroes).